aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

         s
 ```

-*Optional:* Once the performance baseline is understood you can setup alarms against CW metrics when it exceeds the baseline for corrective actions.
+**Optional:** Once the performance baseline is understood you can setup alarms against CW metrics when it exceeds the baseline for corrective actions.

 ### 2.2 Enhanced Monitoring

 You must have noticed that the CW metrics didn’t start populating right away as it takes 60 seconds interval period to capture data points.
-However to monitor and understand OS metrics eg. if the CPU is consumed by user or system, free/active memory for as granular as 1 second interval, then Enhanced Monitoring(EM) should help.
+However to monitor and understand OS/host level metrics eg. if the CPU is consumed by user or system, free/active memory for as granular as 1 second interval, [Enhanced Monitoring(EM)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.CloudWatchLogs.html) should help.

-If you have Enhanced Monitoring option enabled for the database instance, select *Enhanced Monitoring* option from the *Monitoring* dropdown list.For more information about enabling and using the Enhanced Monitoring feature, please refer to the [Enhanced Monitoring doc](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.OS.html).
+If you have Enhanced Monitoring option enabled for the database instance, you can view the metrics by **selecting the node(writer)->Monitoring->select *Enhanced Monitoring* option from the *Monitoring* dropdown list**.
+For more information about enabling and using the Enhanced Monitoring feature, please refer to the [Enhanced Monitoring doc](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.OS.html).

-You will see additional counters showing metrics captured at the guest OS level as well as local storage (not Aurora storage) .
 <span class="image">![EM](EM.png?raw=true)</span>

-From the above, the CPU is driven by *user* and *drop* in Free memory for the same period where there is Increase in *Load average 1 min.*
+From the above, we could see when the workload kicked in, there is a sharp *spike* in CPU driven by *User* and *drop* in Free memory.
+We can also see the *Load average* of the DB instance increased during this period.

+**Note:** You will see additional counters showing metrics captured at the guest OS level as well as local storage (not Aurora storage).

 ### 2.3 Doing more with performance insights